 RFD: You have done trials?

 Scott: We have a lot of trials.
-Over the last several years, a number of land grant institutions across the Midwest, other third-parties and our folks at Crop Production Services have conducted probably in the range of 100 to 150 trials.
+Over the last several years, a number of land grant institutions across the Midwest, other third-parties and our folks at Nutrien Ag Solutions Services have conducted probably in the range of 100 to 150 trials so far.
 We’ve seen some very consistent results when we’ve used Extract.

 RFD: What about return on investment?
 Would this lead to an increased yield bump?
 Because it is still an input, so we would need to cover that input.